The county may be home to the famous GCHQ Doughnut, but there are plenty of more delicious variants across Gloucestershire which deserve recognition.

 Located in The Suffolks area of Cheltenham, Baker & Graze is a hot spot for breakfast, brunch, lunch and coffees.
 A visit isn’t complete without sampling some of its baked goods, in particular its tempting doughnuts, with flavours such as chocolate mousse and honey comb; caramelised white chocolate and pistachio; and lemon curd with Italian meringue.

-Doughnut fans can get their fix with Pippins’ handmade treats, which are available to buy at Stroud’s weekly Farmers’ Market.
+Doughnut fans can get their fix with Pippin’s handmade treats, which are available to buy every Saturday at Stroud’s weekly Farmers’ Market.
 The unique fillings encompass regular flavours such as vanilla custard; lemon curd; and butterscotch with hazelnut; whilst seasonal specials include strawberries and cream, and lime and coconut.

 Independent Gloucestershire bakery, Jane’s Pantry, has a number of outposts across the county that are perfect for grabbing a freshly baked treat on the go.
-Little and big kids are sure to love the fun face doughnuts, while the traditional jam doughnuts are literally bursting with deliciousness!
+The doughnuts are always innovative in design, from fun face doughnuts to amazing rainbow iced ring doughnuts.

 South West artisan bakery, Parsons, champions everything local, from its employees to its products, with its classic baked goods putting smiles on the faces of county cake lovers.
 Its sugary doughnuts are a highlight, promising all of the gooey jam goodness you’d expect.